 Hong Kong: Main trans-shipment point for China investment

 News of the projected growth in Chinese foreign direct investment coupled with efforts to make the country more appealing to foreign investors, highlight Hong Kong’s central role as the trans-shipment point for the vast majority of foreign investment both into and out of China.

-As Frank Chen outlined in EJ Insight (@) late last year: “During the seven months to July , FDI flow from Hong Kong amounted to US$49.4 billion, representing almost 70 percent of China’s total (US$71.1 billion) for the period.”
+As Frank Chen outlined in EJ Insight (@EJInsightHK) late last year.
+“During the seven months to July , FDI flow from Hong Kong amounted to US$49.4 billion, representing almost 70 per cent of China’s total (US$71.1 billion) for the period.”

-Hong Kong legal market characterized by opportunity and competition
+Hong Kong legal market is characterized by opportunity and competition

-As the Hong Kong Trade Development Council (@) has outlined: Hong Kong’s legal services sector is central to facilitating the trans-shipment of China’s foreign direct investment.
-“As of April 2014”, the HKTDC reports, “822 local solicitor firms and 75 foreign law firms [had some presence] in Hong Kong, including more than half of the Global 100 law firms.”
+As the Hong Kong Trade Development Council (@hktdc) has outlined.
+Hong Kong’s legal services sector is central to facilitating the trans-shipment of China’s foreign direct investment.
+“As of April 2014”, the HKTDC reports, “822 local solicitor firms and 75 foreign law firms [had some presence].
+In Hong Kong, including more than half of the Global 100 law firms.”

-As the Legal 500 (@) sums up, however, “Hong Kong remains one of, if not the most competitive legal market in the world.”
-So while increased foreign investment and deregulation reflect the profound opportunity for law firms – the marketplace where most legal services related to China FDI take place – Hong Kong – remains to studied observers of the market – hyper-competitive.
+The Legal 500 (@thelegal500) sums up.
+“Hong Kong remains one of, if not the most competitive legal market in the world.”
+So while increased foreign investment and deregulation reflect the profound opportunity for law firms.
+The marketplace where most legal services related to China FDI take place.
+Hong Kong – remains hyper-competitive to studied observers of the market.